ReadyResearchers/CoinComplete/README.md

 # CoinComplete: A Principle Component Analysis Machine Learning Tool Used for Cryptocurrency investing.

+# Abstract

+My research determines if using machine learning to predict buy and sell orders through the Binance market is profitable.
+Using a Principle component analysis (PCA) model to infer predictions on future market activity.
+These predictions will be used to trade multiple currencies profitably.
+For the purpose of this research, I will just be looking at Bitcoin (BTC) and Ethereum (ETH) as they are the most frequently traded coins.
+Using the Binance API, data is able to gathered from the present and the past.
+Using this data in a Python script allows for manipulation of the data by applying it to the hyperparameters of the model.
+The information that I am gathering will be able to predict when a person should buy and when a person should sell.
+The research done here is done with careful consideration of previous other research done.
+Previous research has taken a look at various other methods that have proven not successful.
+Most other research had also taken place during a bull market when this research differentiates itself by being done during a bear market.
+This is research is intended to be used by crypto currency market analysts of any capacity.
+It is something that is intended to help market traders more accurately know when to buy and sell.
+This research was conducted to further the understanding of cryptocurrency market activity.
+It attempts to answer questions about how to create profitable trading strategies in the crypto market.

 # Run Instructions:

 1. Clone the repository locally